twilio/twilio-node/README.md

 Bug fixes, docs, and enhancements welcome!
 If you're not familiar with the GitHub pull request/contribution process, [this is a nice tutorial](http://gun.io/blog/how-to-github-fork-branch-and-pull-request/).

 #### Getting Started
 Fork and clone the repository.
-Install dependencies with `npm install`.
+Install dependencies with:

+    npm install

 Run the existing test spec with `npm test`.
-This requires `jasmine-node` to be installed globally via npm: `[sudo] npm install -g jasmine-node`.
-To run just one specific test file instead of the whole suite, provide a JavaScript regular expression that will match your spec file's name, like: `jasmine-node spec -m .\*accounts.\*`
+This requires `jasmine-node` to be installed globally via npm:

+    [sudo] npm install -g jasmine-node

+To run just one specific test file instead of the whole suite, provide a JavaScript regular expression that will match your spec file's name, like:

+    jasmine-node spec -m .\*accounts.\*

 To run live tests (such as `client.live.spec.js`) against your [Twilio account](https://www.twilio.com/user/account), you will need to create a local configuration file.
 In the project root directory, do the following: